azerothcore/Acore_CarbonCopy/README.md

 - Log on the new character, find a mailbox.
 Possibly the items in the mail show no enchants/gems.
 Once you take the items out of the mailbox, all modifications will be visible.
 On latest AC modifications are visible in the mailbox already.

 ## What it does:
-- Delete the new characters starter gear, except the Homestone.
+- Deletes the new character's starter gear, except the Hearthstone.
-- Send copies of all items worn to the new character by mail.
-Including gems and enchants.
+- Sends copies of all equipped items to the new character by mail, including gems and enchants.
-- Grant the new character the sources level, xp, discovered flightmasters, /played, stats, explored zones, homebind
+- Copies level, XP, discovered flight masters, played time, stats, explored zones, and homebind.
-- Grant hunters a copy of their **oldest** pet and previously bought stable slots.
-It's talent points are refunded.
-Shamans get their low level totems copied if they still have them
+- For Hunters, copies the **oldest** pet and bought stable slots (pet talent points are refunded).
-- Complete all quests on the new character, which the source has completed already
+- For Shamans, copies low level totems if the source character still has them.
-- Grant the new character all gained reputation, talents, glyphs, spells and skills
+- Copies completed quests, reputation, talents, glyphs, spells, and character skills (including professions).
-- **Place all actions on the new characters bars.
-If you copy your macro data from one characters /wtf/ directory to the other, you do not need to setup macros either.**
+- Places actions on the new character's bars.
+- If you copy macro data from one character's `/wtf/` folder to the other, macro setup is usually not needed.

 ## What it **NOT** does:
-- No items from bags/bank are copied.
-No bags are copied.
-All starter gear is deleted except the homestone.
+- Does not copy bag or bank items.
+- Does not copy bag containers.
-- No gold is copied.
-The new character will be at zero copper.
+- Does not copy gold; the new character starts at 0 copper.
-- No achievements are copied.
-Achievements were made with the source characters and are reserved to them.
+- Does not copy achievements.

 Example query to add one free ticket to all existing accounts: